World Cube Association: WCA Financial Committee

 The WCA Financial Committee (WFC) is responsible for everything regarding finances within the WCA.
 As an Advisory Committee, they manage the finances and accounts of the WCA by an approved annual budget proposal, which is also their work to provide regularly.
 Similarly, the Financial Committee pays invoices and taxes that are directed to the WCA, after consultation and with permission of the WCA Board.
-Every quarter, they report and advise the WCA Board on all finances of the WCA, to give them a summary of the scope of financial possibilities and options that the WCA has.
-The leader of the WFC is the de facto Treasurer of the WCA.
+Every quarter, they report and advise the WCA Board on all finances of the WCA to give them a summary of the scope of financial possibilities and options that the WCA has.
+The WCA Treasurer is a member of the Financial Committee.